baroquon/reefpoints/source/posts/2016-08-11-changeset-form-validation-bindings.md

 ## Custom Validations

-There's also a letter known `pattern` HTML attribute for regex validations.
-The JavaScript and Elixir regex engine's are not 100% compatible so it's not supported by default in `input_validations` but we can add it ourselves as an exercise in custom validations.
+There's also a lesser known `pattern` HTML attribute for regex validations.
+The JavaScript and Elixir regex engines are not 100% compatible so it's not supported by default in `input_validations` but we can add it ourselves as an exercise in custom validations.

 ```
 |> validate_format(:email, ~r/.+@.+/)